Ackerman and Goldman on Paternalism

 In Goldman’s eyes, gaining a patient’s trust goes a long way in giving them medical treatment and makes the process easier for the physician.
 The key points of Goldman’s arguments are:

-- The ideological theory of “value orderings”; defined as the order of one’s life priorities, and how medical paternalism fundamentally violates this doctrine.
+• The ideological theory of “value orderings”; is defined as the order of one’s life priorities, and how medical paternalism fundamentally violates this doctrine.

-- Every individual knows themselves better than the others so their decisions should be respected.
+• Every individual knows themselves better than others, so their decisions should be respected.

-- A patient that falls ill is not at their full rational capacity and thus this impedes their decision-making capabilities.
+• A patient who falls ill are not at their full rational capacity, and thus this impedes their decision-making capabilities.

 Your Analysis and Original Argument

 Medical paternalism may be useful in some cases but in most cases, it fails miserably as its principles have a complete disregard of a patient’s interest.
-A doctor should always be forthright about the medical condition of the patients and allow them the freedom of making their own decision.
-A patient has the right to refuse, consent, or withdraw from the treatment, after receiving the diagnosis but the doctor also has to inform the patients of every possible outcome so the patients can make an informed decision.
+A doctor should always be forthright about the medical condition of the patients and allow them the freedom to make their own decisions.
+A patient has the right to refuse, consent, or withdraw from the treatment after receiving the diagnosis, but the doctor also has to inform the patient of every possible outcome so the patient can make an informed decision.
 Withholding any information from the patients is a violation of their rights.
-In this regard, Goldman’s argument that people know what is good for them holds as we live with ourselves every day and in case of an illness would know what would have caused that illness.
-So disregarding a patient’s input in a diagnosis can bring negative outcomes and may cause resentment in a patient.
+In this regard, Goldman’s argument that people know what is good for them holds as we live with ourselves every day and, in case of an illness, would know what would have caused that illness.
+So, disregarding a patient’s input in a diagnosis can bring negative outcomes and may cause resentment in a patient.

 Consider and Respond to a Possible Objection